All Products

 Deployment strategy

-Instance family that supports the strategy
+Instance families that support the deployment strategy

-• g8y, g7se, g7a, g7, g7t, g7ne, g6, g6e, g6a, g6h, g5, g5ne, sn2ne, sn2, and sn1
+• g8i, g8y, g7se, g7a, g7, g7t, g7ne, g7nex, g6, g6e, g6a, g5, g5ne, sn2ne, sn2, and sn1

-• c8y, c7se, c7, c7t, c7a, c6, c6a, c6e, c5, ic5, and sn1ne
+• c8i, c8y, c7se, c7, c7t, c7nex, c7a, c6, c6a, c6e, c5, ic5, and sn1ne

 • r8y, r7, r7se, r7t, r7a, r6, r6e, r6a, re6, re6p, r5, re4, se1ne, and se1